julianzille/AeroboticsApp/README.md

 Run ```npm install [package-name]@[version-number]``` to install the relevant package.

-NB: an API token (stored in .env) is required for full functionality.
+NB: an API token (stored in a .env file) is required for full functionality.
 Contact